Your Guide to The Different Types of Maple Syrup and Their Benefits

-While maple syrup shouldn’t be considered healthy, it is a good option if you’re looking for a sugar substitute.
-Maple syrup has a slightly lower sugar content than sucrose or table sugar, but still packs a punch of sweetness.
+While maple syrup shouldn’t be considered healthy, it is a another option if you’re looking to try a less processed sugar.
+Maple syrup is slightly higher in calories than table sugar, but packs a unique punch of sweetness.

 Unlike artificial sweeteners and calorie-free sugars, “the natural, sweet taste of maple syrup triggers the normal sugar consumption signals so that you actually get a feeling of satisfaction and fullness from the sugar consumption,” says Kylie Burke a certified holistic health coach and owner of Radiant and Abundant.

 Real Maple Syrup vs. Maple Flavored Syrup

 Maple syrup can be a great alternative to other sweeteners, not all maple syrups are created equal.
 “Make sure to use PURE maple syrup not ‘maple-flavored syrup,'” Burke says.
 “You want to get maple syrup that only contains maple syrup — not sugar, cane syrup, or the worst, high fructose corn syrup.”

 The real deal is often more expensive, but if you go for a knock-off, you’re buying a much less healthy option that’s likely made with lots of extra sugar.

 Maple syrup is a great sugar alternative due to it’s slightly lower sugar and calorie content, but that’s just the beginning of its benefits.